rohit129/common_help/How to fix missing GPG keys.md

 2) [Solution2](https://unix.stackexchange.com/questions/75892/keyserver-timed-out-when-trying-to-add-a-gpg-public-key)

-If both didnot work then try this method mentioned in the ( Link: https://askubuntu.com/questions/127326/how-to-fix-missing-gpg-keys )
+If both didnot work then try this method mentioned in the Link: https://askubuntu.com/questions/127326/how-to-fix-missing-gpg-keys .

 Probable reason that the above methods not work because of firewall.
-Steps are as follows:
+Resolution steps are as follows:

-  **Step-1:** Open the webpage of Ubuntu Key Server (Link: http://keyserver.ubuntu.com/) in your web browser and search for the string 0x<hexadecimal code of your missing key>.
+  **Step-1:** Open the webpage of [Ubuntu Key Server](http://keyserver.ubuntu.com/) in your web browser and search for the string 0x\<hexadecimal code of your missing key\>.

-          Example: Search 0x3B4FE6ACC0B21F32
+   >For Example: If key is 3B4FE6ACC0B21F32 then search 0x3B4FE6ACC0B21F32

-  **Step-2:** The result of the search given such as-
+  **Step-2:** The sample result of the search given such as-
 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----
 Comment: Hostname: